arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Load Balancer (ELB).md

 - Separate public traffic from private traffic
 - Health checks allow ELB to know which instances are working properly (done on a port and a route, `/health` is common)
 - If no targets are associated with the target groups => **503 Service Unavailable**

+> Using ALB & NLB, instances in peered VPCs can be used as targets using IP addresses.

 ## Types